 Our very first Master of Management Analytics students were welcomed to Rotman this month.
-Aimed at recent graduates and early career professions, the nine-month program will help to launch their career in this growing field.
+Aimed at recent graduates and early career professions, the program will help to launch their career in this growing field.

 Before the official start of the introductory term, the class get to know more about the school and what they can expect at Rotman during a two-day orientation.